 Unlocking the secret lives of marine animals using shells and bones

-Capitalizing on the wealth of chemical data in accretionary structures: Opportunities from across the tree of life
+Capitalizing on the wealth of chemical data in accretionary structures

 Aquatic organisms are natural data loggers and record chemical variations within hardened accretionary structures like shells and teeth.
 Chemical sclerochronology is the study of these chemical variations through time and how they are used to understand environmental change and the physiology and ecology of species.

-In this study, led by Zoe, we compiled a database of chemical sclerochronology studies spanning nine living phyla and 19 classes.
+In this study, led by Zoe, and including Maris Lab members, Arieli, Louise, and Jasper, we compiled a database of chemical sclerochronology studies spanning nine living phyla and 19 classes.
 We then examined research trends and knowledge gaps across these taxa and showcase their exciting potential to collect critical data and address pressing environmental and ecological challenges.

 Using isotopic fingerprints to track the provenance of a commercially valuable species